-If you have booked Norwegian direct, you are unlikely to have been offered ATOL protection, so if you booked a flight directly you won’t be covered by ATOL.
+If you have booked Norwegian direct, you are unlikely to have been offered ATOL protection, so if you booked a flight directly, you wouldn’t be covered by ATOL.

-Flights less than £100 or paid on a debit card?
-Try chargeback as you may be covered by the Visa, Mastercard or American Express protection schemes, and should be covered for the whole price of the flight.
+Flights less than £100 GBP or paid on a debit card?
+Try chargeback as you may be covered by the Visa, Mastercard, or American Express protection schemes, and should be covered for the whole price of the flight.

-I wanted to book Norwegian flight, what should I do?
+I wanted to book a Norwegian flight, what should I do?

 Cheap Flights On Legacy Carriers